niwatorrri/830-advanced-ui/hw3/README.md

 1. Fixed the bug of `Graphics.drawString` unable to handle newlines `\n` in text.
 2. Fixed grid layout behavior in LayoutGroup.
-3. Maybe consider Java Reflection API to make writing things (e.g., subclasses) and code refactoring easier, but should also consider its overhead and a resulting degraded performance.
+3. Maybe consider Java Reflection API to make writing things (e.g., subclasses) and code refactoring easier, but should also consider its performance overhead.
+Didn't try this but one potential issue is the indefinite return type from getVariable.